EVENTS – CONFERENCES – GROUPS – INDIVIDUALS

 2. We will email you the form to complete and return to the CCAC.

-3. A CCAC grants committee will review your application as time allows and keep you informed.
+3. A CCAC grants committee reviews each application in Program 1, as time allows and keep you informed.
 Be sure to read all the guidelines below before sending us your request.
+(For Programs 2 and 3, the CCAC Board reviews the applications as time allows.)

 PRIOR GRANT RECIPIENTS LISTED BELOW.
 KUDOS TO THEM ALL FOR INCLUSION OF LIVE CAPTIONING!

-Live Event Captioning (also called CART Captioning or STTR or Live Transcription or Writing Interpretation) provides equal communication access for millions of people with hearing loss or deafness, and serves many others also, e.g. .people with language or learning differences, with tinnitus, with autism. ).
+Live Event Captioning (also called CART Captioning or STTR or Live Transcription or Writing Interpretation) provides equal communication access for millions of people with hearing loss or deafness, and serves many others also such as people with language or learning differences, with tinnitus, with autism.
 Captioning boosts focused attention and learning for hearing people too.
 It also provides a ready transcript.

 PROGRAM 1 is for official non-profits and outlined below.
 It is for eligible official non-profits holding a conference or event of at least 50 people, and who have not used live captions before.
 Read all guidelines and then email for the application.